-27 Primitive Methodist Chapel, Austrey Road 28 Parish room, Maypole Road 29 War Memorial on the wall of the Parish Rooms 30 Cruck Beam House, Church Road/Au Road strey 31 Warton Old Nethersole School, Maypole Road 32 School House, Maypole Road
+27 Primitive Methodist Chapel, Austrey Road 28 Parish room, Maypole Road 29 War Memorial on the wall of the Parish Rooms 30 Cruck Beam House, Church Road/Austrey Road 31 Warton Old Nethersole School, Maypole Road 32 School House, Maypole Road

-Referendum Version 41 PNP OBJECTIVE 4 - To support vibrant village centres and protect and enhance local services and facilities.
-Polesworth Town Centre (Figure 5 in this document) is identified in the NWLP - development within this boundary will be managed using Policy LP21 Services and Facilities of the NWLP.
+PNP OBJECTIVE 4 - To support vibrant village centres and protect and enhance local services and facilities.

+5.29 Polesworth Town Centre (Figure 5 in this document) is identified in the NWLP - development within this boundary will be managed using Policy LP21 Services and Facilities of the NWLP.
 This Policy supports commercial, business and service uses in the town centre to support vitality; seeks to restrict hot food takeaways and betting shops; and restrict the loss of Class E Uses (including retail).
 Development management policy is also, therefore covered, and does not need duplicating in the PNP.
 However, to add value to the NWLP, the PNP identifies those non-retail services and facilities to be protected in Polesworth town centre and the wider neighbourhood area.
 It is important that services and facilities are retained in each of the neighbourhood area's villages.

-Policy PNP6 - Protection of Existing Services and Facilities The facilities and services (not including retail uses) listed as follows and shown on the Policies Map will be protected under Policy LP21 Services and Facilities of the NWLP: Birchmoor: 1.
-St John's Mission, New Street 2.
-Birchmoor Working Men's Club 3.
-Gamecock Inn Commented [SW15]: PM6 Polesworth: 4.
-Baptist Church, The Gullet 5.
-Abbey Church of St Editha 6.
-Polesworth Health Centre 7.
-Polesworth Memorial Hall 8.
-Polesworth Working Men's Club 9.
-Tithe Barn 10.
-Baptist Church Youth Hall PNP OBJECTIVE 4 - To support vibrant village centres and protect and enhance local services and facilities.
-Polesworth Town Centre (Figure 5 in this document) is identified in the NWLP - development within this boundary will be managed using Policy LP21 Services and Facilities of the NWLP.
-This Policy supports commercial, business and service uses in the town centre to support vitality; seeks to restrict hot food takeaways and betting shops; and restrict the loss of Class E Uses (including retail).
-Development management policy is also, therefore covered, and does not need duplicating in the PNP.
-However, to add value to the NWLP, the PNP identifies those non-retail services and facilities to be protected in Polesworth town centre and the wider neighbourhood area.
-It is important that services and facilities are retained in each of the neighbourhood area's villages.
-Policy PNP6 - Protection of Existing Services and Facilities The facilities and services (not including retail uses) listed as follows and shown on the Policies Map will be protected under Policy LP21 Services and Facilities of the NWLP.
-Birchmoor: 1.
-St John's Mission, New Street 2.
-Birchmoor Working Men's Club 3.
-Gamecock Inn Polesworth Polesworth Memorial Hall 8.
-Polesworth Memorial Hall 8.
-Polesworth Memorial Hall 8.
-Polesworth Memorial Hall
+Policy PNP6 - Protection of Existing Services and Facilities

+The facilities and services (not including retail uses) listed as follows and shown on the Policies Map will be protected under Policy LP21 Services and Facilities of the NWLP:

+Birchmoor:

+- 1. St John's Mission, New Street

+- Birchmoor Working Men's Club

+- 2. Birchmoor Wor 3.
+Gamecock Inn

+Polesworth:

+- 4. Baptist Church, The Gullet

+- Abbey Church of St Editha

+- Polesworth Health Centre

+- Polesworth Memorial Hall

+- Polesworth Working Men's Club

+- 9. Tithe Barn

+- 10. Baptist Church Youth Hall

+- 11. Polesworth Scouts Activity Centre, Pooley Country Park

-- 12. Spread Eagle 13.
-The Royal Oak 14.
-The Red Lion
+- 12. Spread Eagle

+- 13. The Royal Oak

+- 14. The Red Lion

-- 15. Foster's Yard Hotel 16.
-The Bulls Head 17.
-Polesworth Library
+- 15. Foster's Yard Hotel

+- 16. The Bulls Head

+- 17. Polesworth Library